 |47 and older||0 Points|

-It is true that the higher your education, the more are the points you are going to get in Canada PR score but you should also keep in mind that your education must meet the standards of Canadian education system.
+The higher your education, the more points you are going to fetch and also meet the standards of the Canadian education system.

 |Education Qualification||Maximum Points|